pingcap/tidb-operator/docs/api-references/docs.md

 </em>
 </td>
 <td>
-<p>LogBackupProvider configures where and how log backup should be stored.</p>
+<p>LogBackupStorageProvider configures where and how log backup should be stored.</p>
 </td>
 </tr>
 <tr>